CREATIVE MOVEMENT (3 years old)

 MUSICAL THEATRE (6+)

-This program follows the Al Gilbert syllabus.
+This program utilizes both the Al Gilbert syllabus and ADAPT syllabus.
 This toe-tapping syllabus will teach you all the techniques you will need to make music with your feet.
 Plus, who doesn’t like to make a little noise?

-Acro dance is a style of dance that combines classical dance technique with precision acrobatic elements.
+Acro dance is a style of dance that combines classical dance technique with precise acrobatic elements.
 It is defined by its athletic character, its unique choreography, which seamlessly blends dance and acrobatics, and its use of acrobatics in a dance context.
+Our Acro program follows the Acrobatic Arts Syllabus.